pdjr-signalk/pdjr-skplugin-switchbank/README.md

 in response to commands received on a control channel.
 The control channel can be a Signal K notification path, a Unix domain socket (IPC) or a host system D-Bus channel.
-The plugin operates remote switch bank relys by transmitting PGN 127502 messages on the host NMEA bus.
+The plugin operates remote switch bank relays by transmitting PGN 127502 messages on the host NMEA bus.

 ## Overview